 Astrologically, The Moon corresponds to the Zodiac sign of Pisces and the 12th House.
 The Piscean and 12th House energies are all about dreams, intuition, compassion, sacrifice, escapism, addiction, senstivity, imagination and idealism.

 So how does The Moon reflect (pun intended) on a relationship?

 If it describes the quality of your relationship, it means that you are likely to project a lot onto your partner.
-One or both of you are not wanting to own your shit and therefore assign this to your partner instead.
+One or both of you are not wanting to own your shit and therefore assign unsavoury characteristics, traits or habits to your partner instead.

 For instance, together with The Tower or the reversed Chariot, The Moon is a strong indication of passive aggression and projecting one’s own anger onto the other.
 This could be the person who says that anger is ‘alien’ to them.
 (Anger is not alien to anyone… unless you actually are an alien.)